Salafi jihadist insurgency in the Gaza Strip: 2009

+This year saw the establishment of the Palestinian Taliban Group, with around 100 members, by the emir of the organization, Abu Osama, with the intent to combat Hamas.

 On 27 January, a newly formed group called Jahafil Al-Tawhid Wal-Jihad fi Filastin or simply Tawhid wal-Jihad conducted a bomb attack beneath an Israeli military jeep, killing one soldier.

 On 8 June, Jund Ansar Allah militants launched a dramatic but unsuccessful attack on horseback against the Karni crossing of the Gaza-Israel border, and were all shot dead by IDF troops.
 Hamas responded to the attack with a "stern warning" to the group to abide by the ceasefire then in place with Israel, but Jund Ansar Allah allegedly then proceeded to orchestrate a wave of attacks against local businesses.

 On 21 July, in Khan Yunis, an explosion at the wedding of the nephew of Muhammad Dahlan resulted in dozens of injuries.
 It is disputed whether Jund Ansar Allah was responsible, but in any case Hamas police ended up pursuing Jund Ansar Allah militants and besieging a group of them inside a building.
 The standoff ended after a day, following negotiations mediated by local clerics.

 On 11 August, Jund Ansar Allah circulated instructions for Gazan Salafi jihadists to attend Friday prayers at the Ibn Taymiyya Mosque in Rafah, where Abdel Latif Moussa was set to give a sermon titled "Golden Advice to Ismail Haniyeh".
 On 14 August, with the mosque filled with weapons and armed militants, Moussa gave his sermon, during which he declared the formation of the "Islamic Emirate of Rafah" and implementation of Sharia.
 After an Al-Qassam Brigades commander was killed by a Jund Ansar Allah sniper outside the mosque, a one-day battle erupted between the two sides in the area.
 It resulted in a Hamas victory and the near-eradication of the group.
 Later that month, Jaljalat carried out two bombing attacks against Hamas government buildings in retaliation for the events in Rafah.

 In September, Jaljalat revealed that it had attempted to assassinated former American president Jimmy Carter and former British prime minister Tony Blair, but the plot had been foiled by Hamas.
 During that month, Jaljalat carried out a wave of attacks on Hamas forces.

 In early October, Hamas captured Mahmoud Taleb, the leader of Jaljalat.
 Also that month, remmants of Jund Ansar Allah carried out a rocket attack against Israel.